 What to Expect

-Limited areas of the site remain closed at this time.
-Guides have adjusted their tours to ensure we still share our full story.
+Limited areas of the site may remain closed at this time.
+Guides have adjusted their tours to ensure we still share our full story with each visitor.

 No more than 10 people will be allowed in a single building at one time.
-If you have a larger group, be prepared to split up.
+If you have a larger group, be prepared to split up or call ahead for details on your tour options.

 High-touch surfaces will be disinfected after each group or every hour, whichever comes first.

 The staff members who greet you at the Visitor Center will be wearing a mask.
-We request our guests do the same, although face coverings are not required.
+We encourage our guests to do the same, although face coverings are not required at this time.

 Gardens and Grounds